Procurement Performance & Development

 Interaction with business units and management teams is frequent and happens on an interpersonal level.
 Early involvement of end-users and suppliers means a faster process and a better result.

 Workshops and discussions can reduce the long process of drafting, reviewing, updating, and re-writing the scope of work before issuing an RFP.
-Agile procurement builds on customer obsession and demonstrates customer value.
-Problems are actively solved at the very source.

 Traditional and agile teams ultimately aim for the same result – a successful sourcing result.
 However, traditional sourcing uses slow legacy policies and processes involving pre-defined routine steps, heavy governance, safeguards, and extensive tracking.

-Traditional sourcing may be time-consuming and frustrating for multiple stakeholders, while procurement only tries to safeguard company interests, ensure that mandatory requirement are met, and mitigate risks.
+Traditional sourcing may be time-consuming and frustrating for multiple stakeholders, while procurement only tries to safeguard company interests, ensure that mandatory requirements are met, and mitigate risks.
 The process steps are linear, starting from identifying the need, creating a sourcing plan, issuing an RFP, and signing negotiations and contracts.

 Agile sourcing adopts agile principles to make procurement processes faster and more effective.
 Agile sourcing aims to enable a shorter time to market, more collaborative relationships, and higher customer satisfaction compared to traditional sourcing practices.
-Here

-1. Agile sourcing process
+1. Create an agile sourcing process

 Specific process steps could be skipped entirely based on their irrelevance or case-by-case procurement evaluation.
 The agile methodology requires context sensitivity and common sense.